BJL156/CPU-Simulator/README.md

 cmake -B build
 cmake --build build
 ```
 On Linux the executable gets written to `build/cpu_sim`.
-While if Windows check inside of `build/Debug`.
+While if on Windows check inside of `build/Debug`.

 ## Example
 ### Input (`test.asm`)